A tourist's guide to regularity structures and singular stochastic PDEs: Building regularity and renormalization structures

 We extend the naive homogeneity to the set of decorated trees with an extended decoration setting

 \end{defn*}

 \ssk

-Note here that only trees without decoration, that is $\frak{o}=0$, appear in the analysis of the well-posedness problem \eqref{EqRSgKPZModel}.
+Note here that only trees without $\frak{o}$-decoration, that is $\frak{o}=0$, appear in the analysis of the fixed point problem \eqref{EqRSgKPZModel}.
 Indeed, the trees without $\frak{o}$-decoration are stable under the coproducts $(\Delta^+,\Delta)$ defined below.
-The $\frak{o}$-decoration is only involved in the analysis of the renormalization procedure and the associated convergence problem.
+The $\frak{o}$-decoration is only involved in the analysis of the renormalization procedure and the associated convergence problem -- see the second equality of \eqref{EqStabilityPrimed}.
+Without it, the condition \eqref{delta T to U-T} for the compatibility of $\mathscr{T}$ and $\mathscr{U}$ does not hold.
 We define the set

-of strongly conform trees with $\frak{o}$-decoration as the minimal set which contains $SC$ and such that the vector space spanned by $\mathcal{SC}$ is stable under all the coproducts defined below.
+of strongly conforming trees with $\frak{o}$-decoration as the minimal set which contains $SC$ and such that the vector space spanned by $\mathcal{SC}$ is stable under all the coproducts defined below.
 (One could also consider $\mathcal{SC}$ as a set of rooted decorated trees with node type set

 We used such an identification in Section \ref{SectionMultiAndrenormalizedEquations}.
 In the present section we treat $\frak{o}$ as a decoration, rather than as part of a node type.)
 Similarly, we define